-During the 2023 second quarter, we completed construction and began recording rental income on an inpatient rehabilitation facility located in Stockton, California.
-This facility commenced rent on May 1, 2023, and is being leased to Ernest pursuant to an existing long-term master lease.
+During the first nine months of 2023, we completed construction and began recording rental income on one inpatient rehabilitation facility located in Lexington, South Carolina, which commenced rent on July 1, 2023, and another inpatient rehabilitation facility located in Stockton, California, which commenced rent on May 1, 2023.
+Both of these facilities are leased to Ernest Health, Inc. ("Ernest") pursuant to an existing long-term master lease.

 We continue to fund the redevelopment of and defer rent on our Norwood facility in Massachusetts.
-Recovery receivables of approximately \$130 million associated with the prior storm and flood damage to this facility are included in the "Other assets" line of our condensed consolidated balance sheets.
-In conjunction with the redevelopment of Steward's Norwood hospital, we advanced \$50 million, in the first half of 2023, that is secured by, among other things, proceeds from insurance claims in excess of the advance.
+Recovery receivables of approximately \$130 million associated with the damage to this facility are included in the "Other assets" line of our condensed consolidated balance sheets.
+In conjunction with the redevelopment of the Norwood facility, we advanced \$50 million to Steward, in the first half of 2023, that is secured by, among other things, proceeds from Steward's business interruption insurance claims.
+Additionally, we have funded approximately \$175 million through the third quarter of 2023 for building improvements related to this facility.

 During the 2022 first quarter, we completed construction and began recording rental income on an inpatient rehabilitation facility located in Bakersfield, California.
-This facility commenced rent on March 1, 2022 and is being leased to Ernest pursuant to an existing long-term master lease.
+This facility commenced rent on March 1, 2022 and is leased to Ernest pursuant to an existing long-term master lease.